rizac/sdaas/README.md

 ## Usage

+`sdaas` can be used as command line application or as library in your Python code

 ### As command line application

 After activating your virtual environment (see above) you can access the program as